-There is, of course, the visible and controversial matter of sharing the EU's pricey financial transfers with new members.
-As we have seen, agreement on how to distribute monies from the EU's Structural and Cohesion Funds, and from the CAP, is almost certain to come largely at the expense of the candidates, whose poor regions and poor farmers will have to accept a phase-in of transfer payments.
-The EU will hammer out a compromise between recipients, contributors, and reformers, much as it has in past rounds of enlargement.
-Here there is, however, one wild card.
-One cannot exclude a scenario resembling that of Britain in 1975, when popular rejection of EU membership threatened to trump net national interest.
-Even if the new members are better off in absolute terms, getting into the EU in 2004 with new member farmers getting much lower payments, Poland in particular warns that in these circumstances, the referendum on entering the EU may not pass.
-This may well afford the candidates some extra bargaining leverage.
+There is, of course, the visible and controversial matter of sharing the EU's expensive financial transfers with new members.
+As we have seen, the outcome of discussions on how to apportion monies from the EU's Structural and Cohesion Funds, and from the Common Agricultural Policy between old and new members is almost certain to come largely at the expense of the candidates, whose poor regions and poor farmers will have to accept a phase in of transfer payments.25 The EU will hammer out a compromise between recipients, contributors, and reformers, much as it has in past rounds of enlargement.
 To be sure, there will also be losers among traditional beneficiaries of the CAP in Western Europe.
-But here the pressure of enlargement dovetails with the longstanding trend (powered by the fierce desire of several existing EU members and the EU's trading partners) toward CAP reform-a trend that reflects, ultimately, the declining number of farmers in Western Europe and renewed pressure from net contributor countries like Germany.
-Again, only rejection by referendum, we believe, could derail the process.
+But here the pressure of enlargement